JadenAntM/Find_Quantifiers/README.md

 # Find_Quantifiers
 This Python and Java script provides a simple expression analyzer for mathematical or logical expressions.
 It takes an input expression containing bounded and free variables separated by the '|' symbol and identifies and prints the bounded and free variables.
-Both scripts do the same thing, in different languages.
+Both scripts do the same thing in different languages.

 ## Images of script
 ![image](https://github.com/JadenAntM/Find_Quantifiers/assets/144370058/d6d2fff3-12b2-41f2-9fa1-a6dc6381c8dc)